Course Catalog

 This course awards credit toward the social justice graduation requirement.

-(Prerequisites: Completion of Spanish 3 and at least one more elective and departmental approval)
+(Prerequisite: Completion of Spanish 3 and department approval)

 (Prerequisites: Completion of Spanish 3 and departmental approval)